Misreading EPR: Variations on an Incorrect Theme: Interlude: The Shorter Bohr

 Bohr has a reputation for being an obscure writer.
 On the whole, this reputation is amply justified.
 His sentences can be exercises for the topologist.
 It is perhaps unsurprising that one of the most famous ``Bohr quotes'' was actually said by someone else, as few remarks by the man himself were so snappy~\cite{Mermin:2004}.

 Bohr's reply to EPR is, I suspect, a significant contributor to his air of obscurity.
 Consider, for example, the experience of Fuchs~\cite{Fuchs:2014} when he spoke on the topic at a conference: \begin{quotation} My original title for the talk had been ``Why I Never Understood Bohr's Reply to EPR, But Still Liked It''---but I wrote it on two overlapping transparencies so that, at the appropriate moment, I could strip off the part that said ``But Still Liked It.''
-(I hadn't originally intended to do that, but it was the only thing I could do with honesty after rereading Bohr.) \end{quotation} We should also note that in a collection of classic historical papers on quantum physics edited by Wheeler and Zurek~\cite{Wheeler:1983}, two pages of Bohr's reply to EPR were printed out of order (pages 148 and 149 in the book should be reversed).
-And nobody noticed for years.
+(I hadn't originally intended to do that, but it was the only thing I could do with honesty after rereading Bohr.) \end{quotation} We should also note that in a collection of classic historical papers on quantum physics edited by Wheeler and Zurek~\cite{Wheeler:1983}, two pages of Bohr's reply to EPR were reproduced in the wrong order, and the error made it all the way to print (pages 148 and 149 in the book should be reversed).

 In my view, Bohr was significantly more clear a few years later, at the Warsaw conference in 1938~\cite{Bohr:1938}.
 Using his Warsaw lecture as a guide, I believe it is possible to streamline Bohr's reply to EPR rather significantly.